huevuonglabs/End-to-End-Data-Project/Customized KPI Card/README.md

-Custom KPI Card Viz Extension for Tableau with Claude Code
+# Custom KPI Card Viz Extension for Tableau with Claude Code

 Build reusable, customizable KPI cards for Tableau using a Tableau Viz Extension and Claude Code — from source data to a working KPI card in minutes.

-Why I Built This
+## Why I Built This

 Designing KPI cards for a new dashboard used to take almost a full day:

-Pulling and preparing metrics
+- Pulling and preparing metrics
-Creating multiple calculated fields
+- Creating multiple calculated fields
-Formatting values
+- Formatting values
-Designing the layout
+- Designing the layout
-Repeating the process for every new dashboard
+- Repeating the process for every new dashboard

 The process was repetitive and time-consuming, especially when working with new datasets.

-So I experimented with using Claude Code to build a custom Tableau Viz Extension that generates KPI cards directly from source data.

-What previously took a day can now be done in minutes.